 The XJC Jaguar is a two door Coupe version of Jaguar’s very successful XJ Series 2 saloons.
 It was

-In today’s market it is rather difficult to locate an original Coupe in very good condition, in fact finding
+In today’s market it is rather difficult to locate an original Coupe in very good condition.
+In fact

-any top condition Jaguar XJ Series 2, especially a V12 is quite a challenge.
-Unfortunately many have found their way to the scrap yard thanks to neglectful owners and Jaguars major downfall
+finding any top condition Jaguar XJ Series 2, especially a V12, is quite a challenge.
+Unfortunately many have found their way to the scrap yard thanks to neglectful owners and Jaguars major

-“RUST”.
-Many of the Coupes that come onto the market are in need of expensive repairs and rebuilds and others that seem sound may not be as good as they are represented.
+downfall “RUST”.
+Many of the Coupes that come onto the market are in need of expensive repairs and rebuilds and others that seem sound may not be as good as they are

-Despite the fact that the Coupes are 25 years old now there are still some outstanding examples of XJC’s
+Despite the fact that the Coupes are nearly fifty years old there are still some outstanding examples of

 Production facts and figures